wearefrank/frank-runner/README.md

   the F!F source code.
 * `test-startup-times`

-To run the webapp, example and test modules of https://github.com/frankframework/frankframework you can use the build.xml files in the specials folder.
-As with other projects the `iaf` folder needs to be a sibling folder of the frank-runner folder.
-In each case, you can write your own `build.properties` in the directory of the `restart.bat|sh` script to customize the build process and the exact application you are starting.
+In each mentioned subfolder, there is a `restart.bat` and a `restart.sh` to run the build and start the Frank!Framework (or ladybug-test-webapp ).
+In each case, you can write your own `build.properties` next to the `restart.bat|sh` scripts to customize the build process and the exact application you are starting.
+Please only use properties that appear in the `build-example.properties` files supplied.
-Please only use properties that appear in the `build-example.properties` files supplied in these folders.
 Properties that work for ordinary use of the Frank!Runner may not work with a `specials/...` case.
+The Frank!Framework sources should be in a folder named `iaf` that is a sibling of the Frank!Runner checkout.

 **specials/iaf-webapp:** Use this folder to run your own Frank configuration with a modified locally-built version of the Frank!Framework.
 Put your